Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Adaptive Algorithms with Jamming

 \section{Adaptive Algorithms with Jamming}

-We give upper bounds on packet latency for the following three adaptive algorithms: \textsc{C-RRW}, \textsc{OFC-RRW}, and \textsc{MBTF}.
-The bounds are similar to those obtained for their full sensing counterparts in Theorems~\ref{thm:OF-JRRW(J)} and~\ref{thm:JRRW(J)}.
-The apparent relative strength of adaptive algorithms is reflected in their bounds shedding the factor $1-\lambda$ in the denominators.
-Each of these adaptive algorithms is stable for any jamming burstiness, unlike the full sensing algorithms we considered, which have in their codes a bound on jamming burstiness they can handle in a stable manner.
+We give worst-case upper bounds on queues size and packet latency against jamming adversaries for the following three adaptive algorithms: \textsc{OFC-RRW}, \textsc{C-RRW}, and \textsc{C-MBTF}.
+Each of these algorithms is stable for any jamming burstiness, unlike the non-adaptive algorithms we considered in Section~\ref{sec:non-adaptive-algorithms-with-jamming}, which include in their codes a bound on jamming burstiness which they can withstand in a stable manner.

+First, we estimate the worst-case performance of \textsc{OFC-RRW}, which combines adaptivity with the old-go-first approach, on top of the round-robin-withholding way to use a token.

-\begin{lemma} Consider an execution of algorithm \textsc{OFC-RRW} against a leaky-bucket adversary of some type $(\rho,\lambda,b)$.
-If there are $x$ old packets in the system in some round, then at least $x$ packets are transmitted within the next $\frac{x+n+b}{1-\lambda} $ rounds. \end{lemma}
+\begin{lemma} If there are $x$ old packets in the queues, when a phase of algorithm \textsc{OFC-RRW} executed by $n$ stations begins, against a type $(\rho,\lambda,\beta)$ adversary, then the phase takes at most the following number of rounds: